gilch/hissp/docs/style_guide.rst

 avoid unpythonic identifiers
 (including package and module names) in the public interface.
-Use the naming styles from PEP 8.
+Use the `naming conventions from PEP 8. <https://www.python.org/dev/peps/pep-0008/#naming-conventions>`_

 ``CapWords`` for class names.